Hawthorne Caballeros Drum and Bugle Corps

-They have won the Drum Corps Associates (DCA) World Championship 10 times, the American Legion National Title 16 times, the National Dream Contest 17 times, and the New Jersey State American Legion Title 43 times.
-They have completed 5 undefeated seasons, consecutively in 1984 and 1985.
-They have placed in the Top 3 at the DCA World Championship 36 times in 56 appearances.
+The Caballeros have won the DCA World Championship ten times, the American Legion National Title sixteen times, the National Dream Contest seventeen times, and the New Jersey State American Legion Title forty-three times.
+They have completed five undefeated seasons, including consecutive undefeated seasons in 1984 and 1985, and have placed in the top three at the DCA World Championship thirty-six times in fifty-six appearances.